Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Introduction

 \end{definition} Given the distribution of $(X, T)$, there are several possibilities for an oracle LPB.
 For instance, one can take $L(\cdot)$ to be the $\alpha$-th quantile of the marginal distribution $T$, which is a constant independent of $X$.
 Observing that a coverage guarantee conditional on the covariate vector $X$ would be much stronger and more broadly applicable, we consider the oracle LPB as the $\alpha$-th conditional quantile of $T$ given $X$, i.e., $q_{T\mid X}^\star(\alpha\mid \cdot)$.

 Given that we often have one observed dataset, one might require coverage conditional on the observed data.
-In this case, the probably-approximately-correct (PAC) type LPB can provide a more relevant goal for the coverage guarantee. \begin{definition} Let $\hat L(\cdot)$ be a function estimated from the observed data $\mathcal{D}$ and $\alpha,\epsilon\in[0,1]$ be fixed levels.
-We say that $\hat L$ is an $(\alpha,\epsilon)$-probably approximately correct (PAC) LPB for $T$ if
+In this case, the probably-approximately-correct (PAC) type LPB can provide a more relevant goal for the coverage guarantee. \begin{definition} Let $\hat L(\cdot)$ be a function estimated from the observed data $\mathcal{D}$ and $\alpha,\epsilon\in[0,1]$ be fixed levels. $\hat L$ is an $(\alpha,\epsilon)$-probably approximately correct (PAC) LPB for $T$ if